ymclapp/ymclapp/README.md

 <br/>
 <! ---- 👯 I’m looking to collaborate on ... ---!>
 <! ---- 🤔 I’m looking for help with ...---!>
-- 💬 Ask me about my Delta V Code School experience
+- 💬 **Ask me about my** *Delta V Code School experience*
 <br/>
-- 📫 How to reach me: ymclapp@yahoo.com is the best way, but feel free to message me through LinkedIn too
+- 📫 **How to reach me:** *ymclapp@yahoo.com is the best way, but feel free to message me through LinkedIn too*
 <br/>
 <! ---- 😄 Pronouns: ...---!>
-- ⚡ Fun fact: In 1988, I walked through Jon Bon Jovi's high school.
+- ⚡ **Fun fact:** *At the height of his band's popularity, I walked through Jon Bon Jovi's high school.
 I love music, so most every month or every other month, my partner and I attend "concerts" at local venues or within a 4 hour radius.
 I have now seen the Eagles in concert 5 times in the past 5 years.
-In one weekend, we went to two Cody Jinks concerts that 3 hours apart.
+In one weekend, we went to two Cody Jinks concerts that 3 hours apart.*
 -->